awsdocs/aws-cloud9-user-guide/doc_source/lightsail-instances.rst

    .. note:: If the output of the command :command:`which node` is something like :code:`/usr/sbin/node`, |AC9| won't be able to find Node.js in that
       path.
 Instead, use nvm to install Node.js, as described in the previous step in this procedure.
 Then run the command :code:`which node` again and note the new value that appears.

+#. :ref:`Download and run the AWS Cloud9 Installer <installer-download-run>` on the instance.

 .. _lightsail-instances-environment: